mvysny/photocloud-frame-slideshow/docs/index.md

 However, **factory reset of the device will change the Hardware Key and will render the unlock key useless**.
 In such case you will need to purchase a new unlock key.

+The price of the license key is 10 EUR, paid to my PayPal account.

+THERE IS ABSOLUTELY NO WARRANTY AND NO PROMISE FOR ANY FUTURE UPDATES.
+You're receiving the software as-is, and you are responsible for figuring out the way to install it (side-load it) to your device.

 # Privacy Policy